mcbonamy/SEM_popsim/README.md

 L59: Parameter file for RENUMF90 for equivalent MTM for SEM estimations

 *Parameter files could be the same if the variance parameters are the same between models.
 If you want to use estimated parameters these parameters could be different (by error of estimation).*
-Paremeter file for RENUMF90 used in simulation are provided
-`RENUMF90_for_diagonal.par` for diagonal covariances
-`RENUMF90_for_nodiagonal.par` for no diagonal covariances

 L66: Simulation seed.